 The Portuguese authorities are bound by a duty to issue travel documents to refugees and beneficiaries of subsidiary protection.

 The refugee travel document consists of an electronic travel document, following the Refugee Convention format, which is valid for an initial one-year period and is renewable for identical periods.
 The document is to be issued unless imperative national security/public order require otherwise.
 The authorities competent for granting refugee travel documents consist of the National Director of SEF for applications made on the national territory, and consulates for applications made abroad.
-However, on the basis of CPR's experience, refugee travel documents issued in 2019 were still not electronic.
-This was confirmed by SEF that clarified that only the Portuguese passports for foreigners are electronic.

 In the case of beneficiaries of subsidiary protection, the issuance of travel documents is left to the discretion of national authorities, at odds with Article 25(2) of the recast Qualification Directive.
-The Asylum Act states that “a Portuguese passport for foreigners may be issued to beneficiaries of subsidiary protection who cannot demonstrably obtain a national passport unless imperative national security/public orders requires otherwise.
+The Asylum Act states that a Portuguese passport for foreigners may be issued to beneficiaries of subsidiary protection who cannot demonstrably obtain a national passport unless imperative national security/public orders requires otherwise.

 According to SEF, in 2022 a total of 512 travel documents were issued to beneficiaries of international protection, of which 390 to refugee status holders and 122 to beneficiaries of subsidiary protection.